tkdgh7063/nextjs-for-beginner-v15/docs/02-routing.md

 The `not-found.tsx` file is rendered automatically when a route under its segment is not found, or when the `notFound()` function from `next/navigation` is called.

-- Place `not-found.tsx` inside the relevant route segment folder, e.g., `app/not-found.tsx` or `app/blog/not-found.tsx`.
-- Next.js will render this file for unknown routes in that segment.
-- For streamed responses, a `200` HTTP status code is returned; for non-streamed responses, `404` is returned.

 ```tsx
 // app/not-found.tsx
 export default function NotFound() {